-Time travelling in Andong Hahoe Folk Village
+The Andong Hahoe Folk Village | Andong Travel Tips

-If you’re going to Andong, you’re in for a treat; one of my favourite cities in Korea with so much to visit.
-The main site is obviously the UNESCO Andong Hahoe Folk Village; it is an extremely rich source of history, with famous descendants of the Ryu clan of Pungsan and an abundance of traditional houses from the Joseon Dynasty.
+If you’re going to Andong South Korea, you’re in for a treat.
+It is one of my favourite cities in Korea with so much to visit.
+The main site is obviously the UNESCO Andong Hahoe Folk Village, an extremely rich source of history with famous descendants of the Ryu clan of Pungsan and an abundance of traditional houses from the Joseon Dynasty.

 The village is situated 24 km on the west of Andong, but is very easily accessible by bus from Andong bus terminal and Andong city center.
 The village lays in a curve of the Nakdong River and at the foothill of Hwasan Mountain.
 Hahoe, the name of the Andong Folk village, literally translates to “Village Enveloped by Water”.
 This traditional village filled with old Korean houses is one of the most popular villages in south korea; for Korean and international travellers.

-The Andong Hahoe Folk Village is the home to the ‘must see’ Andong Mask Festival, hosted once a year in autumn.
-Not to worry if you are visiting Korea during the other seasons, you can get a taste of the mask festival as there are performances Jan–Feb / every Sat-Sun and Mar–Dec / every Wed, Fri, Sat, Sun from 2pm to 3pm.
+The Andong Hahoe Folk Village is the home to the ‘must see’ Andong Mask Dance Festival, hosted once a year in autumn.
+Not to worry if you are visiting Korea during the other seasons, you can get a taste of the Korean traditional mask festival as there are performances Jan–Feb / every Sat-Sun and Mar–Dec / every Wed, Fri, Sat, Sun from 2pm to 3pm.
 The Korean Hahoe mask show has the typical characters like the Evil Stepmother, the Grandmother, the Monk, the Innocent Girl, the Joker, the Wise Men and the Drunken Men.